Black-hole mergers in disklike environments could explain the observed $q$-$\chi_\mathrm{eff}$ correlation: Conclusions

 Despite some important caveats (Sec.~\ref{sec:caveats}), our model reproduces the observational trend (i) without artificially boosting the magnitude of BH spins at core collapse~\cite{2019ApJ...881L...1F} ($\chi_{\rm max}=0.05$ in Sec.~\ref{sec:comparison}), (ii) without requiring that AGN disks constitute the dominant BH-binary formation channel ($f_{\rm disk}=0.2$ in Sec.~\ref{sec:comparison}), (iii) without assuming long hierarchical merger chains ($\lambda=1$ in Sec.~\ref{sec:comparison}) which would contradict observations~\cite{2021ApJ...915L..35K,2022PhRvD.106j3013M}, and (iv) without strict assumptions on the alignment process (i.e. on $\theta_{\rm max}$, see Sec.~\ref{sec:caveats}).
 While the details must be ironed out with full population fits and more realistic astrophysical setups, the generic trend highlighted in this paper appears to be solid with respect to our model variations, as long as a component of hierarchical mergers in axisymmetric environments is present.
 This is, in our opinion, the key, qualitative ingredient that might shed light on the astrophysical origin of the observed $q-\chi_{\rm eff}$ correlation.

 \acknowledgments

-We thank Daria Gangardt, Konstantinos Kritos, and Luca Reali for discussions.
+We thank Daria Gangardt, Konstantinos Kritos, Luca Reali, Barry McKernan, and Saavik Ford for discussions.
 A.S. and D.G. are supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, and the ICSC National Research Centre funded by NextGenerationEU.
 A.S. is supported by an Erasmus+ scholarship.
-D.G. is supported by Leverhulme Trust Grant No.~RPG-2019-350.
+D.G. is supported by Leverhulme Trust Grant No.~RPG-2019-350 and MSCA Fellowship No.~101064542--StochRewind.
 E.B. and R.C. are supported by NSF Grants No. AST-2006538, PHY-2207502, PHY-090003 and PHY-20043, and by NASA Grants No.~20-LPS20-0011 and 21-ATP21-0010.
 E.B. is supported by the Italy-USA Science and Technology Cooperation program, supported by the Ministry of Foreign Affairs of Italy (MAECI).
 Computational work was performed at CINECA with allocations through INFN, Bicocca, and ISCRA project HP10BEQ9JB, at the Advanced Research Computing at Hopkins (ARCH) core facility supported by the NSF Grant No. OAC-1920103, and at the Texas Advanced Computing Center (TACC) at the University of Texas at Austin.